TheHaloEffect/CovidCheck/README.md

 After taking an online course on Dart, I wanted to apply that knowledge and reinforce it in my mind.
 My first thought was using an API to gather data.
 Since I was planning the app in the middle of the COVID-19 pandemic, I figured it was an appropiate topic to base the app on.

-### NOTE: Despite it saying there are 3 contributors, the only one is me.
-I assume the other contributors are just issues with how I configured the email and username in Git.

 Stats include:

 - Confirmed Cases